-Well that all depends how fast you go through your stash.
-In all serious though, cannabis has multiple ways it can effect our bodies.
-Judging how long does weed last is tricky, because it changes, from the way it’s been consumed, the strain, the amount and your tolerance will all effect the way your body reacts to marijuana.
+Well, that all depends on how fast you go through your stash.
+In all serious though, cannabis has multiple ways it can affect our bodies.
+Judging how long does weed last is tricky, because it changes, from the way it’s been consumed, the strain, the amount and your tolerance will all affect the way your body reacts to marijuana.

 Now that we know how long it takes for cannabis to produce some noticeable effects, how long does weed last?